MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

     }
     ```

-1. Record the **id** value of the created custom email OTP provider object.
-You'll use the value later in this tutorial in place of `{customExtensionObjectId}`.
+1. Record the **id** value of the created custom email OTP provider object, which is used later in this article in place of `{customExtensionObjectId}`.

 ### 3.4 Assign a custom email provider to your app